 For better or for worse, it is customary to use passive voice for this, thus you often read stuff like:

 ".....The phylogenetic analysis of potatoheads was performed on a Macintosh G4 computer using the heuristic search mode of TnT 1.5beta....."

 - RESULTS: Synopsize your results.
 If you get a single most parsimonious tree, describe it.
 If you get a set of most parsimonious trees, describe:

 - the consensus result that you prefer (say strict or majority-rule).

 - a list and discussion of synapomorphies diagnosing recovered clades.
-Please don't just list "derived states for characters x, y, z, etc."
+Please don't just list "derived states for characters x, y, z, etc." The list should, minimally:

 - major points of disagreement between the trees.